GriersonMarucciLab/Minesweeper/README.md

 							- figs

 - Upload the whole-cell model files to location indicated in structure
-- Upload runGraphs.m, compareGraphs.m, WildTypeBackground.fig, MGGrunner.m from UPLOAD_to_supercomputer folder to locations indicated in structure
+- Upload runGraphs.m, compareGraphs.m, WildTypeBackground.fig, MGGrunner.m from github.com/GriersonMarucciLab/Analysis_Code_for_Mycoplasma_genitalium_whole-cell_model to locations indicated in structure
 - Upload generated simulation files (*.sh, *_ko.list, *_exp.list) to location indicated in structure
 - To start running the simulation files on the supercomputer (if it uses SLURM queuing system) see lines 10 - 35 of *.sh (of generated simulation files) for commands